praveens-git-bit/PreDay_Ignite2024/Exercise1.md

 ![databrickssignin.png](media/labMedia/task15.4.png)

+**Note:** Similarly, you can attach other fabric items for any taskflow activities.

 As you know, Litware was primarily using Azure Databricks with their data stored in ADLS Gen2 before the acquisition.
 Post merger, as one unified company – Contoso – they decided to leverage Azure Databricks to build and manage reliable data pipelines via Delta Live Tables (DLT).
 Now, you will see the amazing power of Unity Catalog that Contoso’s data architects used to quickly learn all about Litware's data without having to go through tons of documents.
 And all by simply leveraging AI and data intelligence.